Regular Languages for Contracting Geodesics: super-contracting language is a regular language in any finitely generated group

 Now we show how Theorem \ref{thm: regular language general} along with the previous corollary imply the following:

 \begin{corollary} Let $G$ be a finitely generated group which is not virtually cyclic, and let $A$ be a generating set for $G$.
-If $Cay(G,A)$ contains an infinite super-contracting geodesic, then $G$ must be acylindrically hyperbolic. \end{corollary}
+If Cay$(G,A)$ contains an infinite super-contracting geodesic, then it must contain a contracting isometry and hence $G$ must be acylindrically hyperbolic.
+In particular, $G$ can't be a torsion group. \end{corollary}

 \begin{proof} Let $\gamma$ be an infinite $D$-super-contracting geodesic.
 Using Theorem \ref{thm: regular language general}, there exists a finite state automaton $M$ that accepts every initial subsegment of $\gamma$.
 Denote its accepted language by $L_D$.
+Notice that since $\gamma$ is an infinite $D$-super-contracting geodesic, the language $L_D$ must be infinite.
 Choose a large enough initial subsegment $w$ of $\gamma$ whose length is larger than the number of states in $M$.
 This implies the existence of a state that $w$ passes twice.
-In other words, $w$ has an initial subsegment of the form $uv$ such that $uv^n \in L_D$ for all $n \in \mathbb{N}.$ Hence, $\overline{v}$ is an element whose axis is super-contracting, and therefore, using the previous corollary, the group $G$ must be acylindrically hyperbolic. \end{proof}
+In other words, $w$ has an initial subsegment of the form $uv$ such that $uv^n \in L_D$ for all $n \in \mathbb{N}$ (this is a standard argument in formal languages which is often referred to as the \emph{pumping lemma}).
+Since subsegments of $D$-super-contracting geodesics are themselves $D$-super-contracting, the subsegment $v^n$ of $uv^n$ is $D$-super-contracting.
+Hence, $\overline{v}$ is an element whose axis is super-contracting, and therefore, using the previous corollary, the group $G$ must be acylindrically hyperbolic. \end{proof}